 She has proven to be a very rude and unpleasant woman who has a monstrous appetite and holds deep grudges for people who irritate her in any way, currently setting her sights on the Straw Hats.
 As a captain, she shows conflicting displays of competence.
 She saved herself, her crew, Zoro, and the entire Sabaody archipelago (initially, at least) by immediately restraining Zoro when he was about to kill a World Noble, which would have certainly caused nothing short of a Marine-issued Buster Call.
 However, she has been shown to cause time delays for her crew with her binge eating, even staying at a restaurant to eat for awhile while knowing that Admiral Kizaru was coming.

-Bonney was hit especially hard by the events of Marineford, and unfortunately became caught up in their aftermath.
-However, two years later, she somehow got out of that hairy situation, but is now apparently on her own, fending for herself and trying to hide from everybody.
+Bonney is hit especially hard by the events of Marineford, and unfortunately becomes caught up in their aftermath.
+However, two years later, she has somehow get out of that hairy situation, but is now apparently on her own, fending for herself and trying to hide from everybody.
 Eventually, her travels take her to an infiltration mission of the holy land of Mariejois, where she is mortified to find an old friend in a deplorable state.

 She has a bounty of 140,000,000 berries.

 - And Now You Must Marry Me: Blackbeard would normally have to turn her over to the Navy, saying she was too weak to be part of his crew but that she could still escape with her life if she accepted to become his wife.
 Expectedly, she answered with a kick to his face.

-- Connected All Along: Turns out she knew Bartholomew Kuma from way back when he was a king in the South Blue.
+- Connected All Along: Turns out Bonney knows Bartholomew Kuma from way back when he was a king in the South Blue.